U.S. Route 41 in Indiana: Route description

 US Route 41 is a largely rural road in western Indiana.
 It begins by crossing the Ohio River using the Bi-State Vietnam Gold Star Bridges, commonly known as "The Twin Bridges", from Henderson, Kentucky, into Evansville.
 Through Evansville, US 41 is again a standard arterial roadway with traffic lights and urban congestion.
 North of Evansville, the road becomes a rural four-lane non-Interstate-standard highway.
 The highway reaches Interstate 64, then has three interchanges as it passes Princeton, including one dedicated to traffic coming into and out of Toyota Motor Manufacturing Indiana, ending with SR 64 on Princeton's west side addition as it heads north towards Vincennes.

 South of Vincennes, US 41 turns into an Interstate-standard freeway and bypasses the east side of Vincennes with interchanges and grade separations.
 In the middle of this bypass there is a three-level stack interchange with US 50 and US 150 eastbound, headed for Washington, Indiana; Cincinnati, Ohio; and Louisville, Kentucky.
 US 50 splits to the west in the city, heading for Lawrenceville, Illinois, and St. Louis, Missouri, while US 41 and US 150 continue north.

 North of Vincennes, the expressway turns into a four-lane divided highway, a relatively older pre–Interstate-era highway coated with asphalt and a narrow median.
 US 41 and US 150 pass through Sullivan before entering Terre Haute.
 US 150 leaves the concurrency in the south end of the city, headed west towards Danville and Moline, Illinois, while US 41 continues north through Terre Haute.
 Through town, US 41 is an urban arterial road with traffic lights.
 It approaches an interchange with Interstate 70, then passes by Honey Creek Mall and Indiana State University.

-North of Terre Haute, SR 63 splits to the northwest as an Interstate-standard four-lane highway towards Clinton.
+North of Terre Haute, SR 63 splits to the northwest as a four-lane highway towards Clinton.
 US 41 heads northeast as a rural two-lane US Highway, passing through the communities of Rockville and Bloomingdale.
 The road reaches Interstate 74 at Veedersburg, where it briefly divides into a four-lane highway.
 US 41 again reduces to a two-lane highway and continues north, going past Rob Roy and Attica.
 Past Attica, US 41 turns northwest and rejoins the four-lane highway near Kramer at the northern terminus of SR 63.